 Moon shadows.
 A walk on the beach under a full moon.
 Bright reflections, curlews calling, long shadows on damp sand.

 A bright, warm afternoon.
 Sheer cliff and orange lichen.
 Gannets and male eider ducks dived for fish offshore.
 Shags stretched their wings.

-A new ‘Northumberland #2’ sketch book will be available to buy from my online shop soon.
+‘Northumberland Sketch Book #2’ is available to buy from my online shop

 Please contact me if you are interested in purchasing any of these works on paper.
 They can be provided unmounted, in mounts ready to frame at home, or framed.